en-japan-air/enscalator/README.md

 #### What's pre_run and post_run?
 **pre_run** is a method called **BEFORE** the template generation.
 It's a good place to make some calls to the AWS SDK for instance.
 **post_run** is a method called **AFTER** the stack is created.
 It's a good place to create some DNS records in route53 for instance.

+## Notes
+The ubuntu plugin in [lib/enscalator/plugins/ubuntu.rb](lib/enscalator/plugins/ubuntu.rb) is magic.
+It'll automatically get the AMIs ID from the ubuntu website.

 ## Development